frankcharlton/frankcharlton.work/content/projects/_index.md

 ### "Hack Week" Winning Projects
 - Successfully pitched (and won with) multiple innovative concepts to the company during **Hack Week** events.
 - Created **engaging video and audio demos** to bring ideas to life, leveraging my skills in production and my unique sense of humor.
-- Developed winning projects that combined **data science, storytelling, and creative visualization** to inspire leadership and drive adoption of new ideas.
+- Developed winning projects that combined **filmmaking, storytelling, and branding** to inspire coworkers and drive adoption of new ideas.
-- Recognized multiple times as a people's choice winner in addition to judge based wins
+- Recognized multiple times as a people's choice winner in addition to judge-based wins